Nioxin shampoo has been said to reduce hair loss, but is there any truth to these claims?

-The Nioxin systems are a series of products designed to wash and cleanse the hair and scalp, and are marketed for the potential to protect the hair through the action of decreasing scalp sebum, inhibiting the production of DHT, and increasing scalp circulation.
+The Nioxin Systems are a series of product kits designed to wash and cleanse the hair and scalp, and are marketed for the potential to protect the hair by decreasing scalp sebum, inhibiting the production of DHT, and increasing blood circulation within the scalp.

-While there are many potentially negative aspects to the Nioxin products, some of the ingredients have shown to have positive effects on hair health and the underlying causes of pattern baldness.
+While there are many potentially negative aspects to the Nioxin products (which I’ll discuss later), some of the ingredients have shown to have positive effects on hair health and the underlying causes of pattern baldness.

 Many of the natural extracts may be able to promote overall skin health, reduce skin irritation and inflammation, and improve circulation in the scalp.